franciscovillaescusa/Quijote-simulations/README.md

 ### Features
 - Simulations run with the TreePM code Gadget-III
 - More than 35 Million CPU hours
 - Boxes of 1 Gpc/h.
-Combined total volume of 43100 (Gpc/h)^3
+Combined total volume of 43100 (Gpc/h)^3 at a single redshift.
 - 17100 simulations for a fiducial Planck cosmology
 - Between 500 and 1000 simulations/cosmology for 17 different cosmologies
 - 11000 simulations in different latin-hypercubes